JJRyan0/credit_etl_ml_project/FastAPI Instructions: Credit Risk Pipeline End-to-End.md

 1. Set up Postgres and run seed scripts
 2. Run `dbt run` to create staging + final tables
 3. Use `notebooks/Credit Default-Pipeline Full.ipynb` to train
-4. Run `inference/score.py` to generate predictions
+4. Run the below to execute real_time predictions with Fast API app

 -------------------------------------------------